-It took me over a decade to realise that living an authentic life is the real key to a happy, thriving, joy-filled one.
+It took me over a decade to realise that living an authentic life is the key to my own happiness.

 I went through a period of bullying for a few years when I was in my early teens at school.

 I was picked on, called names, and generally harassed most days.

 And I felt a lot of shame around the fact this was happening to me, which is why I never told anyone about it.
 Plus, I didn’t believe anyone could actually help me.
 I thought I needed to figure it out on my own.

 But it got bad enough that I began dreading going to school.
 I’d often pretend I was sick so I could stay home.

 The girls didn’t want to be me, and the boys didn’t want to be with me.

 I kept looking around at the other girls, thinking about what I could do to get them all to change their minds.